szysagittarius/DesignPrinciplesWorkShop/DesignPrinciples-Solid/OpenClose.md

     }
 }
 ```

-> **Note:**
-> This is just the beginning.
+This is just the beginning.
-> - What if we want to handle home insurance too?
+- What if we want to handle home insurance too?
 We will need to add code again to this Calculator class.
 So, why is this not good
-> - Because in order to add a new feature, we are having to touch existing code,
+- Because in order to add a new feature, we are having to touch existing code,
 which goes against our Open Closed Principle.
 The existing code is supposed to be closed for modification.